epanov1602/caps_drone_academy/README.md

 We have some exciting drone projects to try.
 But first things first:

 # Installing PyCharm on Chromebook
+The video with detailed steps is here: https://youtu.be/SBgAQZ96O1U .

 Two commands to run possibly before PyCharm is downloaded
 ```
 sudo apt update